Beta8397/FreightFrenzy71b/README.md

  * Fix for Telemetry also has off-by-one errors in its data string sizing / short size limitations error
  * User telemetry output is sorted.
  * added formatting variants to DbgLog and RobotLog APIs
- * code modified to allow for a long list of op mode names.
+ * code modified to allow for a long list of op cacheMode names.
  * changes to improve thread safety of RobocolDatagramSocket
  * Fix for "missing hardware leaves robot controller disconnected from driver station" error
  * fix for "fast tapping of Init/Start causes problems" (toast is now only instantiated on UI thread).